 | ✅ Low-friction, pay-as-you-go pricing for small or bursty loads. | ❌ Pricing model makes cost forecasting dependent on workload complexity. |

-| ✅ Generous per-request resources (RAM and timeout). | ❌ Less specialized for advanced CSS Paged Media compared to Prince-based APIs. |
+| ✅ Generous per-request resources. | ❌ Less specialized for advanced CSS Paged Media compared to Prince-based APIs. |

 | ✅ Choice of Headless Chrome and wkhtmltopdf engines. | |